-The electric current is the flow of electric charge passing through a material per unit of time.
+Electric current is the flow of electric charge that passes through a material per unit of time.
 Moving electrical charges produce a magnetic field.

-It is called electrical charge to the physical property that possess certain subatomic particles (like the protons and the electrons).
-This property manifests manifested through the forces of repulsion and attraction that exist between them by means of electromagnetic fields.
-Protons have a positive charge and negatively charged electrons.
-This assignment of charges was performed arbitrarily.
+Electric charge is the physical property that certain subatomic particles (such as protons and electrons) possess.
+This property manifests itself manifested through the forces of repulsion and attraction that exist between them through electromagnetic fields.
+Protons are positively charged and electrons are negatively charged.
+This allocation of charges was made arbitrarily.

-Anyway, when we talk about electric current, these electric charges are usually electrons.
+Anyway, when we talk about electric current, these electric charges are normally electrons.